The eternal question:

 OK, this post is actually about the other eternal question!

-As I use Linux, Mac, Open and Free BSD, I think I can answer objectively: Both OpenBSD and FreeBSD are reasonably easy to download and install and run on pretty much anything.
+As I use Linux, Mac, Open and Free BSD (Yes, and that other ball of wax too...), I think I can answer objectively: Both OpenBSD and FreeBSD are reasonably easy to download, install and run on pretty much anything.
 At least, I have not found a server/desktop/laptop computer that it would not run on.
 I even ran OpenBSD on a Sparc Station - remember those?